 The long key is then ``aligned'' with the generated text by computing an alignment cost---this alignment cost can be (re)computed at detection time with the detection key and the generated text.
 Text that has been watermarked will be statistically likely to have low alignment cost at detection time.
 Their scheme has the desirable property that the alignment cost is a measure of edit distance and thus a watermark may persist even if text is inserted or deleted from the original watermarked text.
 Their scheme is not provably complete or sound.

 We remark that prior watermarking schemes differ in trade-offs when token length increases (or decreases).
-Schemes in the private key setting (\citep{kirchenbauer2023watermark,christ2023undetectable,kuditipudi2023robust}) gain stronger soundness as token length increases and vice versa.
+Schemes in the private key setting (\citep{kirchenbauer2023watermark,christ2024undetectable,kuditipudi2024robust}) gain stronger soundness as token length increases and vice versa.
 In this work, strong soundness is achieved so long as there are sufficiently many tokens to embed our message-signature gadget, i.e., there is a sharp threshold.
 This is because soundness in our scheme stems from unforgeability of the signature, rather than strength of an embedded statistical signal.